Rk85/Textpad/README.md

 	* py2exe
    Once you have the above mentioned modules, just run the build.cmd file to compile the code and create an EXE file

-   If you need just the application and not any source code, then download the compressed file Textpad.rar.
-This file already has an executable(Textpad.exe) which can be used to run the application
+   If you need just the application and not any source code, then download the files in the  folder Textpad.
+This folder already has an executable(Textpad.exe) which can be used to run the application

    Once you compiled/downloaded, you can see a file "short_cut.vbs". you can run this file to create an shortcut of the application in the desktop